PhilipSpechler/Visual_QC_for_MRI_Datasets/README.md

   4.) logfile.csv --> the logfile where QC metrics are automatically updated and saved after each subject

 ## Mechanics
-Essentially, this script is a wrapper around the 'afni -dset ' command, and using python's "raw_input" command.
+Essentially, this script is a wrapper around the 'afni -dset ' command, and using python's "raw_input" commands.

 To begin, you must
 1.)
-Edit the allsubs.txt and hotsub.txt files to match the subject IDs of your dataset.
+Edit the 'allsubs.txt' and 'hotsub.txt' files to match the subject IDs of your dataset.
 2.)
-Edit the vis_QC_2.8.py paths to match your directory naming.
+Edit four paths in the 'vis_QC_2.8.py' script to match your directory naming.
-<ul> <li>required: workdir (line 42), path2anat (line 51), path2fmri (line 54), path2backup (line58).</li></ul>
+<ul> <li>Edits required: workdir (line 42), path2anat (line 51), path2fmri (line 54), path2backup (line58).</li></ul>

 The assumed directory structure is as followed:
 >- path2anat -or- path2fmri